The Post (film): Plot

-In 1966, during the Vietnam War, U.S. State Department military analyst Daniel Ellsberg documents military progress for Secretary of Defense Robert McNamara alongside American troops.
-On their return flight, McNamara tries to convince William B. Macomber that the war is hopeless.
-However, Ellsberg is disillusioned to hear McNamara continue to publicly argue that the war is both justifiable and winnable.
+In 1966, U.S. State Department analyst Daniel Ellsberg is sent to Vietnam, where he embeds with American soldiers and documents the on-the-ground reality of the Vietnam War.
+He soon realizes that the war is hopeless, and, when he returns to the U.S. to deliver his report, Secretary of Defense Robert McNamara agrees.
+However, Ellsberg is left disillusioned when McNamara continues to publicly justify further deployments of American troops.

-When Ellsberg gets a job as a contractor for the RAND Corporation, a military policy think-tank with access to classified government information, he copies thousands of pages from a top secret report on the country's extensive interference in Vietnam, which began with the Truman administration.
-He leaks the report to reporter Neil Sheehan at The New York Times.
+After his mission ends, Ellsberg works for the RAND Corporation, a think-tank with access to classified information.
+Over the following years he secretly copies thousands of classified pages documenting long-term U.S. interference in Vietnam, dating back to the Truman administration; once he finishes copying the full collection, he leaks it to journalist Neil Sheehan at The New York Times.

-In 1971, Katharine Graham has been the owner and publisher of The Washington Post for eight years since the suicide of its former publisher (her husband Phil Graham) and the death of its former owner (her father Eugene Meyer).
-She hopes to financially stabilize the Post by floating it on the stock market.
-Although Graham lacks journalistic and business experience she strongly believes they can best improve the paper's financial health over the long-term by investing in higher-quality national news.

-Graham appointed the bullish Ben Bradlee as the Post's executive editor as they both feel the paper's provincialism is preventing it from competing with The New York Times.
-However, she struggles to convince the male-dominated board's key leaders, who dismiss Graham as a former housewife in over her head.
-The board pushes to remain a regional paper, as a lower-risk strategy works for other publishers.
-Simultaneously, Graham maintains her pre-Post life as a well-connected D.C. socialite.
-She and Bradlee frequently clash over her reluctance to publish stories critical of her friends.
+In 1971, Katharine Graham has been the owner and publisher of provincial newspaper The Washington Post for eight years since the suicide of her husband Phil Graham, the former publisher, and the death of her father Eugene Meyer, the former owner.
+Although she lacks journalistic and business experience, she hopes to take the company public and secure investment for higher-quality news of national importance.
+She personally appoints the bullish Ben Bradlee as the Post's executive editor as he agrees with her vision, but her male-dominated board still view her as a housewife in over her head.
+She is also still a prominent D.C. socialite, and Bradlee has to repeatedly assert his editorial independence whenever the paper runs a story critical of her friends.

-McNamara, one of Graham's long-time friends, tells her at a dinner party that an "unflattering" story about him will be published in The New York Times—another example of the Times scooping the Post in its own backyard.
-The story is the first of Sheehan's scoops from Ellsberg's documents: an exposé of the true origins of the U.S. government's interference in Southeast Asia.

-As the Post's editors discuss how to pursue the story further, an anonymous woman leaves one hundred pages of the leaked documents on a reporter's desk in the newsroom.
-Bradlee is ecstatic at a chance to finally get ahead of the Times on a major story.
-However, a federal district court injunction halts the Times from publishing further articles on the subject, and Graham—concerned about its potential to both open the Post to huge financial and criminal liability, and socially embarrass her—instructs Bradlee that she won't allow the Post to ignore the injunction.
+McNamara, one of these friends, tells Graham that an "unflattering" story about him will be published in The New York Times—the first of Sheehan's scoops from Ellsberg's documents.
+As the Post's editors discuss how they might pursue the story further, an anonymous woman leaves one hundred pages of the leaked documents on a reporter's desk.
+Bradlee is delighted at the chance to get ahead of the Times on a major story in the Post's own backyard, but a federal district court issues its injunction against the Times.
+Graham—concerned about both the Post's liability and her own social standing—orders Bradlee to respect the injunction.